 1

-No more than one 701 course can count toward the 34-credit-hour requirement for the M.A.
+No more than one PHILOS 701 course may satisfy the minimum credit requirement.

 Each of the other listed seminars (except for the Proseminar and Teaching Seminar) meets with a concurrently offered PHILOS 701 Reading Seminar.
-Students who take PHILOS 701 in place of the other listed seminar attend all the seminar meetings and do the readings, but have a substantially lighter workload, determined by the professor before the beginning of the semester.
+Students who complete PHILOS 701 in place of the other listed seminar attend all the seminar meetings and complete the readings, but have a substantially lighter workload, determined by the professor before the beginning of the semester.

 Graduate School Policies